-Depending on the market situation and appraisal by the fund management, the sub-fund generally has the possibility to invest in equities, bonds, money market instruments, certificates, derivatives, other structured products (e.g. reverse convertible bonds, warrant-linked bonds, convertible bonds), target funds, cash and fixed-term deposits.
-The certificates are for legally permitted underlying instruments, such as equities, bonds, investment fund units, financial indices and currencies.
-Details of the individual, product-specific limits can be found in the Investment Policy in Annex 9a.
+Depending on the market situation and appraisal by the fund management, the Sub-fund generally has the possibility to invest in equities, equity funds, equity certificates and derivatives.
+Details of the individual, product-specific limits can be found in the Investment Policy in Annex 12a.